-Students undertake four tests per semester which cover a combination of the following macro-skills: reading, writing, listening and speaking.
+Students undertake assessment each semester which covers a combination of the following macro-skills: reading, writing, listening and speaking.
 The macro-skills are equally weighted and include unpredictable language which gives students the opportunity to respond spontaneously in unrehearsed situations.